-There is potential for noise to arise from the northern compound area which may be used for daytime maintenance activities.
+There is potential for noise to arise from the northern compound area which is used for daytime maintenance activities and fabrication of concrete T-blocks for use in construction of the North breakwater.
 Noise from the maintenance activities and from vehicles accessing the compound have the potential to cause increased noise levels at the Girdleness Lighthouse Community.

-In order to control noise arising from the northern compound, a 3m high topsoil stockpile will be erected on the eastern perimeter fronting the receptors, as shown in Figure 13.2 below.
+In order to control noise arising from the northern compound, a 3m high topsoil bund has been erected on the eastern perimeter fronting the receptors, as shown in Figure 13.3 below.
 An assessment of the likely impact of noise from the northern compound taking into account this mitigation measure is presented in Appendix B.

-Figure 13.2 Proposed mitigation measures of the northern compound, drawing reference DRA-T-NOC-TW0001-DWG-010000-000
+Figure 13.3 Proposed mitigation measures of the northern compound, drawing reference DRA-T-NOC-TW0001-DWG-010000-000